The VA Guidance on Natural Disasters provides information for veteran borrowers and what to do if your home was affected by a natural disaster.

 Other Resources: many states offer resources to Veterans, including property tax reductions to certain Veterans.
 Learn More

-The length of your service or service commitment and/or duty status may determine your eligibility for specific home loan benefits.
+Your length of service or service commitment, duty status and character of service determine your eligibility for specific home loan benefits.

-Purchase Loans and Cash-Out Refinance: VA-guaranteed loans are available for homes for your own personal occupancy.
-To be eligible, you must have a good credit score, sufficient income, a valid Certificate of Eligibility (COE), and meet certain service requirements.
+Purchase Loans and Cash-Out Refinance: VA-guaranteed loans are available for homes for your occupancy or a spouse and/or dependent (for active duty service members).
+To be eligible, you must have satisfactory credit, sufficient income to meet the expected monthly obligations, and a valid Certificate of Eligibility (COE).
 Learn More

-Interest Rate Reduction Refinance Loan (IRRRL): The IRRRL is a "VA to VA" loan, meaning it can only be applied to refinance an existing VA loan.
-An IRRRL can be done only if you have already used your eligibility for a VA loan on the property you intend to refinance.
+Interest Rate Reduction Refinance Loan (IRRRL): The IRRRL is a "VA to VA" loan, meaning it can only be done if you have an existing VA guaranteed loan on the property.
+The IRRRL is generally performed to lower the interest and reduce the monthly payment on the existing VA guaranteed loan.
 Learn More

 Native American Direct Loan (NADL) Program: The NADL program helps Native American Veterans purchase, construct, improve, or re-finance a home on Native American trust lands.
 Your tribal organization must participate in the VA direct loan program.
-You must have a valid Certificate of Eligibility (COE) and meet certain service requirements.
+You must have a valid Certificate of Eligibility (COE).
 Learn More

 Adapted Housing Grants: VA helps Veterans with certain total and permanent disabilities related to your military service obtain suitable housing with either a Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant.
 Learn More